-Issuer Status Applicable Financial Reporting Framework 22 Issuer is a parent company incorporated in the UK or an EEA State International Accounting Standards - IAS 34 Interim Financial Reporting Issuer is a non-parent company incorporated in the UK or an EEA State International Accounting Standards - IAS 34 Interim Financial Reporting or accounting and company legislation applicable in the country of incorporation.
-In the UK, this would be FRS 104 Interim Financial Statements.
-Issuer is a company incorporated in either the UK or an EEA State Accounts must be prepared and presented in accordance with one of the following standards: • International Accounting Standards; or • US Generally Accepted Accounting Principles; or • Canadian Generally Accepted Accounting Principles; or • Australian International Financial Reporting Standards (as issued by the Australian Accounting Standards Board); or • Japanese Generally Accepted Accounting Principles
+Issuer Status Applicable Financial Reporting Framework Issuer is a parent company incorporated in an EEA State International Accounting Standards - IAS 34 Interim Financial Reporting Issuer is a non-parent company incorporated in an EEA State International Accounting Standards - IAS 34 Interim Financial Reporting or accounting and company legislation applicable in the country of incorporation.
+In the UK, this would be FRS 104 Interim Financial Statements .
+Issuer is a company incorporated in a non-EEA State Accounts must be prepared and presented in accordance with one of the following standards: • International Accounting Standards; or • US Generally Accepted Accounting Principles; or • Canadian Generally Accepted Accounting Principles; or • Australian International Financial Reporting Standards (as issued by the Australian Accounting Standards Board); or • Japanese Generally Accepted Accounting Principles